Create an asynchronous Vuser script

 - After generating the script, VuGen scans the generated script to locate instances of asynchronous communication.

-- If VuGen locates any instances of asynchronous communication, VuGen will modify the script to enable the script to run and emulate the asynchronous behavior.
+- If VuGen locates any instances of asynchronous communication, VuGen modifies the script to enable the script to run and emulate the asynchronous behavior.
 For details, see How VuGen modifies a Vuser script for asynchronous communication.

 - The Design Studio opens.
 Click the Async tab.
 The Async tab displays a list of all instances of asynchronous communication that VuGen located in the Vuser script.